sbcshop/GatePi-4CH/README.md

  Go to the Lora GUI folder, and run the LORA_GUI.py file. from this file, you can configure the Lora and you are able to transmit, receive the data  (eg: baud rate, channel etc)
  Follow the steps to configure the Lora module:-

- ### Step 1: Setup lora in configuration mode, for this you need to short M0 and open M1 as shown in figure
+ ### Step 1: Setup lora in configuration mode, for this you need to short M0 and open M1 as shown in figure.
+In case of GatePi-4Ch M1 and M0 is GP2 and GP3 respectively.
+You simply have to remove GP2 jumper for configuration mode(Below is the refference of LoRa HAT).
   <img src= "https://github.com/sbcshop/Lora-HAT-for-Raspberry-Pi/blob/main/images/img_16.jpg" />

 ### Step 2: Open lora GUI